shaunickmistry/intro-to-python/intermediate/webscraping.md

 ### Task 1 - Weather Report
-With the knowledge given on these web based Python modules, and using [Chapter 11](https://automatetheboringstuff.com/chapter11/) of 'Automate The Boring Stuff' write write a Python script that will download a weather forecast website web page and print out today's temperature.
-You'll need to extract the HTML
+With the knowledge given on these web based Python modules, and using [Chapter 11](https://automatetheboringstuff.com/chapter11/) of 'Automate The Boring Stuff' write a Python script that will download a weather forecast web page and print out today's temperature.
+You'll need to identify and extract the HTML elements containing the forecast data that you're looking for, and then print that to the terminal.

 **Top Tips:**
 - Breakdown the problem you have into small, manageable chunks that you understand.